-According to scientific studies, premature infants fed bovine-based baby formula such as Similac (or Enfamil baby formula) are more likely to come down with the bowel disease necrotizing enterocolitis (NEC).
+According to scientific studies, premature infants (before 37 full weeks) fed bovine-based baby formula such as Similac (or Enfamil baby formula) are more likely to come down with the bowel disease necrotizing enterocolitis (NEC).
 This typically occurs in two-to-six-week-old preemies.

 One study going back decades that followed more than 900 preterm infants showed that:

 - Formula-fed preterm babies were six to ten times more likely to develop NEC than preterm infants who were given breast milk.